-I'm a fifth year graduate student in the philosophy section of the MIT Department of Linguistics and Philosophy.
+I'm a graduate student in the philosophy section of the MIT Department of Linguistics and Philosophy.
 My main interests are in the philosophy of language, especially in semantics and pragmatics.
 I also have interests in epistemology and decision theory.
 You can find my CV here.

 My dissertation seeks to understand exactly how subjective modality depends on information and establishes a number of surprising facts about it.
 Subjective modals display important temporal asymmetries.
 Information also plays a double role: it not only provides the possibilities, but also contributes to how they are ranked.
 My dissertation offers a new theory of modality, one that explains these facts in a unified way.